 2 Comments Click here to read/write comments

-Walk through almost any natural area where there’s shade and some moisture, and you are bound to see ferns.
+Walk through almost any natural area that is shady and moist, and you are bound to see ferns.
 They carpet the ground in woodlands and swampy areas, gather around springs and stream banks, cascade over rocky outcroppings and decorate old stone walls.
 Ferns are plentiful in the wild, yet it’s unusual to see them growing in a home landscape.
-That’s unfortunate, because
+That’s unfortunate, because these

 For bold color in shady gardens, it’s hard to beat tuberous begonias.
 These lush, heat-loving plants have attractive foliage and big, rose-like flowers that bloom continuously from midsummer to frost.
 Planted in window boxes, hanging baskets, decorative urns or garden beds, tuberous begonias make it easy to dress up any outdoor living space.
 Imagine how great they’d look at